Devansh-Gupta-Official/traffic-sign-classification/README.md

 - STEP 6: FULLY CONNECTED LAYER
     - Layer 5: Fully Connected layer with Input = 84 and Output = 43

+## Model Evaluation
+The trained model was evaluated on the test dataset to measure its performance:

+Test Accuracy: Achieved an accuracy of approximately **85.71%** on the test set.